particle-iot/docs/src/content/reference/android.md

 ### OAuth client configuration

 If you're distributing your own app, you're required to provide the cloud SDK with an OAuth client ID and secret.
 These are used to identify users coming from your specific app to the Particle Cloud.
+You need only create one pair of these credentials for each app that you plan to release.  i.e. If you plan to release two different apps, then you'll need one set of credentials for each app.
+They will persist forever and do not need to be refreshed.

 To create these credentials, follow the procedure decribed [in our guide](https://docs.particle.io/guide/how-to-build-a-product/web-app/#creating-an-oauth-client).

 Once you've created your OAuth credentials, you can supply them to the SDK in one of two ways.